Surviving My Worst Christmas Ever

 At one point, I had called my parents hoping that hearing their voices might help me feel better.
 My dad had answered the phone, and in a cheerful voice asked me how I was doing.
 What?
 I was shocked and said, "Um, well, I'm ...
 I'm terrible actually.
 I'm moving out this weekend.
 Did you forget?"
 Without answering, I knew he had and I was so hurt that I blurted out, "Why does no one get it?
 I feel like I'm going through a divorce!"
 There was nothing to say after that and I could hear tears in his voice as we said our goodbyes which only made me feel worse.
 Looking back now, I think my parents who have been married for over 40 years simply couldn't relate to what I was going through at the time.

 The week that followed did not get any easier.
 On Christmas Eve with my family, I remember putting on a brave face and telling myself I just had to get through this day without breaking down.
 I didn't want to ruin Christmas for my family, and I especially did not want to break my parents' hearts with my sadness.
-I remember there was no mention my ex-fiancé, but the ghost of our relationship felt present.
-There was an heartbreaking moment when I realized the table had been set with one too many settings.
+I remember there was no mention my now “ex-fiancé,” but the ghost of our relationship was present.
+There was a heartbreaking moment when I realized the table had been set with one too many settings.
 I removed the extra plate without a word, blinking back tears.
 We used to be a family of 9, and now we were 8.

 It was definitely one of the hardest evenings of my life.